Avikam03/cs486/README.md

 ### Bayesian Networks

+Why do we need bayesian networks?
+- We can compute any probability using the joint distribution, but
+	- Quickly become intractable as the number of variables grows.
+	- Unnatural and tedious to specify all the probabilities.

+Properties of bayesian networks:
+- is a compact version of the joint distribution
+- takes advantage of unconditional/conditional independence among variables
 - Directed Acyclic Graph
 - Each node is a random variable - can be continuous or discrete
 - Represents conditional dependencies